dbconfession78/holberton-system_engineering-devops/0x14-postmortem/README.md

   `30 2 * * * /usr/bin/certbot renew --renew-hook "/usr/local/bin/renew.sh" >> /var/log/le-renewal.log`

+After the above measures have been taken, further care will be taken by implementing the following:
-An auto-check for valid certificate script implemented Minute-by-minute auto-request implemented to ensure SSL connections are private Auto-notify (email/text) script implemented.
+	- an auto-check script for certificate validity
+	- minute-by-minute auto-request to ensure connections are secure and private
-Auto-renewal script implemented.
-If for any reason, a certificate expires anyway, the renew.sh file will be run and an admin will be notified.
+        - auto-notifiction (email/text) script for various server events including secure connection fail
+	- a backup script which checks to make sure the cron job has renewed.
+In the event that a certificate expires anyway this script should run the renew.sh file and use the mentioned notification script to notify admin.